CAASTRO in the Classroom

 Women in Physics - Girls and Physics in High School and University: A discussion panel held at a Science Teachers' Workshop at the University of Sydney, 8 November 2016.

-Join our teacher email list to recieve updates about new programs and classroom resources.
+Join our teacher email list to receive updates about new programs and classroom resources.

 CAASTRO in the Classroom was started in 2012 as a collaborative project with support from CAASTRO, the New South Wales Office of Science and Medical Research, and the New South Wales Department of Education.
 Past session topics have included: special relativity, the structure of the universe, and curriculum revision for Senior Secondary school students.
 Beyond Australia, CAASTRO in the Chinese Classroom has connected CAASTRO scientists, including Nobel Laureate Professor Brian Schmidt, with school students in China.